 - Environmental regulations

-At times you may hear consultants utilise “statutory” and “regulatory” reporting and compliance synonymously, but there are differences:
+At times you may hear consultants utilize “statutory” and “regulatory” reporting and compliance synonymously, but there are differences:

 Statutory requirements refer to those requirements that are mandatory by Law while Regulatory requirements are those which are imposed by independent agencies or bodies.
 Statutory reporting is the mandatory submission of financial and non-financial information to a government agency.
 Each country and often industry has its own set of laws and regulations (statutes) that mandate compliance requirements.
 As an example, in many countries, International Financial Reporting Standards (IFRS) have replaced country-specific Generally Accepted Accounting Principles for statutory reporting.